Clicky Skip to Content

 D&D isn’t like the traditional war games, it allows each player to create a character that they prefer to play with instead of a military formation.
 In the game, the characters take on different adventures within a fantasy context.

-Moreover, a Dungeon Master (DM) plays the role of the game’s referee and storyteller, maintains the setting of the adventure, and plays the role of the inhabitants of the game world.
+Moreover, a Dungeon Master (DM) plays the role of the game’s referee and storyteller, maintains the setting of the adventure, and plays the role of the game world’s inhabitants.

 The character creates a party in which they interact with the inhabitants of the setting and with each other.
 Together, they’re supposed to solve dilemmas, explore, fight in battles, and accumulate treasure and knowledge.

 In 2004D&D made it to the list of the best-selling role-playing games in the US.
-The estimation of people that played the game was about 20 million people and US$1 billion in equipment and book sales globally.
-In the year 2017, it made the record of “the most number of players in its history—12 million to 15 million in North America alone”.
-In the 5th edition of D&D sales, 41 percent were up in 2017 and flew 52 percent more in 2018, it’s considered now the game’s biggest sales year.
-Dungeons & Dragon has won innumerable awards and has been translated into several languages.
+The estimation of people who played the game was about 20 million and US$1 billion in equipment and book sales globally.
+In 2017, it recorded “the most number of players in its history—12 million to 15 million in North America alone”.
+In the 5th edition of D&D sales, 41 percent were up in 2017 and 52 percent more in 2018.
+It’s now considered the game’s biggest sales year.
+Dungeons & Dragon has won numerous awards and been translated into several languages.

 Here’s a fun video that talks about Dungeons and Dragons with such passion.